joehahn/cat-chase-grasshopper/README.md

 A wiser strategy would be to run fast after the bug hops and then slow down to receive greater rewards as the slower cat makes tighter circles around the bug.
-Or overrun the bug and then turn 180 degrees.
+Or overrun the bug and turn 180 degrees.
 But we don't want to encode that strategy ourselves, since it might not be optimal anyway.
 Instead, lets use Q-learning to train a neural network to discover a more optimal cat-navigating strategy.
 The simple neural network used here has two densely-connected hidden layers composed of 24